Skip to content

 Low Seasons

-Guatemala’s low seasons (April–May and September–October) are great times to visit for a more laid-back holiday.
+Guatemala’s low seasons (April–May and September–October) are great times to visit for a laid-back holiday.
 The two low seasons begin at each end of the rainy season.
 The first low season starts after Holy Week and lasts until the end of May.
-The second low season starts in September and finishes at the end of October.
+The second low season begins in September and finishes at the end of October.

 Attractions and Activities